Chapter 13 Approval of Establishments

 1.3 Governance and decision making

 Approval assessments and recommendations in England and Wales are provided by veterinary officials in the FSA field management structure.
-Decisions on approval are made by a Senior Civil Servant.
+Updated [Decisions on approval are made by a Senior Civil Servant.
 In the absence of a suitable Senior Civil Servant, decisions may be delegated to an AO within the Operational Assurance and Excellence Team (OAE).

 The official responsible for decisions may convene a panel to assist in their deliberations.
-The panel will consist of, or a representative of; the Head of OAE, FSA Legal, Head of Veterinary Audit, and the veterinary official making the recommendation.
+The panel will consist of, or a representative of; the Head of Operations Assurance and Excellence, FSA Legal, Head of Veterinary Audit, and the veterinary official making the recommendation.
 The panel will typically be convened in cases which may result in a refusal to grant approval or a withdrawal of approval.
+In the absence of the Head of Operations Assurance and Excellence decisions may be made by an alternative SCS in the Operations Division.]

 There is a separation of functions between the officials involved in assessments, recommendations and decisions on approvals and the officials responsible for conducting the audits of approved meat establishments.